When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 How Does the Oura Ring Look and Feel?

-I’ve talked about how uncomfortable the Oura Ring felt during certain exercises.
+I’ve talked about how uncomfortable Oura Ring felt during certain exercises.
 The rest of the time, I barely noticed it at all.
 This was true during the day and while I slept.
-So in terms of overall comfort, I’d give the Oura Ring a favorable rating.
+So in terms of overall comfort, I’d give Oura Ring a favorable rating.

 One important factor to consider is which finger you want to use.
 The device is technically designed for either the index or middle finger, but the goal should be a comfortably snug fit.
 After placing an order, you’ll receive a free kit with sample rings in several sizes.
 I personally found that the most comfortable size fit snugly on my ring finger, so that’s the size I chose.
 This turned out to be perfectly fine.

-As Oura’s Caroline Kryder told me, some users even wear the device on their thumb or pinkie because that size provides the best fit.
+Some users even wear the device on their thumb or pinkie because that size provides the best fit.
 This may result in more data gaps during the day, but it’s not a deal-breaker.
 The index and middle fingers provide the most accurate heart rate readings, so either of these fingers are encouraged over the others.

-• App syncing: The Oura Ring is compatible with Apple Health and Google Fit, allowing you to gain access to even more metrics that can help improve your daily routines.
+• App syncing: Oura Ring is compatible with Apple Health and Google Fit, allowing you to gain access to even more metrics that can help improve your daily routines.

-• Time changes: If you travel and end up in a different time zone, the Oura Ring will synchronize to local time as soon as it is connected to your Bluetooth.
+• Time changes: If you travel and end up in a different time zone, Oura Ring will synchronize to local time as soon as it is connected to your Bluetooth.
 This prevents inconsistencies in your daily metrics.

 Sleep Foundation Special Offer